techbytesorg/techbytesrepo/Sponsorship_Details.md

 For details on how to become the Gold Sponsor please contact us innovate@techbytesfoundation.org

-Thanks again and if you have any questions please reach to us.
+Thanks again and if you have any questions please reach out to us at innovate@techbytesfoundation.org